-- (a) Controls to be implemented on the amount and timing of grading; - BMPs to be implemented for staging, storage, and disposal of excavated materials; - Design specifications for treatment control BMPs, such as sedimentation basins; - (d) Revegetation or landscaping plans for graded or disturbed areas; - (e) Methods to manage affected onsite soils; - (f) Other soil stabilization BMPs to be implemented; - (g) Methods to infiltrate or treat stormwater prior to conveyance off-site during construction; - (h) Methods to eliminate, or if possible to eliminate then to reduce, the discharge of other stormwater pollutants resulting from construction activities (e.g., paints, solvents, vehicle fluids, asphalt and cement compounds, and debris) into stormwater runoff; - (i) Plans for the clean-up of spills and leaks;

-- BMPs to be implemented for staging, storage, and disposal of construction chemicals and materials; - (k) Proposed methods for minimizing land disturbance activities, soil compaction, and disturbance of natural vegetation; - (l) A site plan showing the location of all temporary erosion control measures; and - A schedule for installation and removal of the temporary erosion control measures. - B. Water quality standards.
-Development shall be consistent with the Water Quality Policies of the LUPLand Use Plan, including, but not limited to: - 1.
+- (a) Controls to be implemented on the amount and timing of grading; - (b) BMPs to be implemented for staging, storage, and disposal of excavated materials; - (c) Design specifications for treatment control BMPs, such as sedimentation basins; - (d) Revegetation or landscaping plans for graded or disturbed areas; - (e) Methods to manage affected onsite soils; - (f) Other soil stabilization BMPs to be implemented; - (g) Methods to infiltrate or treat stormwater prior to conveyance off-site during construction; - (h) Methods to eliminate, or if possible to eliminate then to reduce, the discharge of other stormwater pollutants resulting from construction activities (e.g., paints, solvents, vehicle fluids, asphalt and cement compounds, and debris) into stormwater runoff; - (i) Plans for the clean-up of spills and leaks; - (j) BMPs to be implemented for staging, storage, and disposal of construction chemicals and materials; - (k) Proposed methods for minimizing land disturbance activities, soil compaction, and disturbance of natural vegetation; - (l) A site plan showing the location of all temporary erosion control measures; and - (m) A schedule for installation and removal of the temporary erosion control measures. - B. Water quality standards.
+Development shall be consistent with the Water Quality Policies of the LUP, including, but not limited to: - 1.
 Water quality protection.
-The quality of coastal waters shall be monitored, protected, and enhanced for the benefit of natural communities, human health, recreational users, and the local economy.
-See (Land Use Plan Policy C-WR-1 (Water Quality Protection and Biological Productivity)- - Site design and source control measures.
-Development shall meet the standards contained in Land Use Plan Policy C-WR-2 (Water Quality Impacts of Development Projects). - 3.
-Drainage standards.
-Development shall meet the standards contained in Land Use Plan Policy C-WR-3 (Storm Water Runoff). - 4.
-Structural and/or treatment control facilities: proper maintenance.
+The quality of coastal waters shall be monitored, protected, and enhanced for the benefit of natural communities, human health, recreational users, and the local economy (Land Use Plan Policy C-WR-1). - 2.
+Site design and source control measures.
+Development shall meet the standards contained in Land Use Plan Policy C-WR-2. - Drainage standards.
+Development shall meet the standards contained in Land Use Plan Policy C-WR-3.

+- 4. Structural and/or treatment control facilities: proper maintenance.